-A private education loan is a non-Federal Student Aid loan that is made to a borrower expressly for postsecondary education expenses, regardless of whether the loan is provided through the educational institution that the student attends or directly to the borrower from the private educational lender.
+Private education loans are non-Federal Student Aid loans that are made to a borrower expressly for postsecondary education expenses, regardless of whether the loans are provided through the educational institution that the student attends or directly to the borrower from the private educational lender.
 Private loans are considered a "last resort" because their interest rates are higher and all private lenders require credit-worthy individuals to sign for the loan.

 - Review lenders from the suggested lender list.
 (You have the option to use any lender of your choice outside of the suggested lenders that are listed.)